natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/JA37C.md

 * Fuel-thirsty afterburner
 * Lackluster performance at mid-to-low subsonic speeds and mediocre acceleration
 * Weak airbrakes
+* You are facing better-performing missiles at your BR
+* Radar locks onto chaff easily
+* Loses control if one aileron is lost
-* Low ammo count for the 30mm cannon, which also completely lacks tracers in any of it's belts
+* Low ammo count for the 30 mm cannon, which also completely lacks tracers in any of its belts
 * Unconventional flaps which are mostly only useful during landings

 == History ==